 This feature seems to still need some work.

-Inkfrog is poor choice if you want to quickly and easily list your Amazon inventory on eBay.
+To conclude our InkFrog review — InkFrog is a poor choice if you want to quickly and easily list your Amazon inventory on eBay.

 Inkfrog needs more work to be an effective tool for listing Amazon items on eBay.

 I don’t believe InkFrog is a true alternative to JoeLister, but instead is more akin to a product such as CrazyLister.